 Day 2 – Rain, Rain, Go Away:

-Through out Saturday night the rained poured down on Jekyll Island, and it had no plans to lighten up for our last day on the island.
+Throughout Saturday night the rain poured down on Jekyll Island, and it had no plans to lighten up for our last day on the island.
 We woke, dressed, and packed to the sound of rain falling off of the roof of Sans Souci and down the gutters to the first floor.

 We decided it wouldn’t be an authentic trip to the southern coast if we didn’t try some fresh seafood… so we ordered a variety of goodies as we watched the rain fall outside.
 During a VERY short break in the weather, I popped out from the covered porch and snagged a couple photos around the dock.